Examples of cloud computing

-Many sophisticated business applications such as customer relationship management, enterprise resource planning and document management can also be rented from a cloud service provider.
-This ensures the availability and security of your organisation’s business-critical resources – and lets you access these tools conveniently, through the web browser.
+Many sophisticated business applications such as customer relationship management, enterprise resource planning, and document management can also be rented from a cloud service provider.
+This ensures the availability and security of your organization’s business-critical resources—and lets you access these tools conveniently, through the web browser.

 The cloud can be used for file storage.
-The advantage for you is easy backup – many cloud services automatically sync your files from your desktop.
+The advantage for you is easy backup—many cloud services automatically sync your files from your desktop.
 Also, if you switch to a different computer or mobile device, you can still retrieve your files.
-Organisations only pay for the storage used, and don’t have to maintain the infrastructure – the cloud service provider does this.
+Organizations pay only for the storage used, and don’t have to maintain the infrastructure—the cloud service provider does this.

 Backup and recovery

-When your organisation relies on cloud services for backup and recovery, it can avoid capital outlay for infrastructure and management.
+When your organization relies on cloud services for backup and recovery, it can avoid capital outlay for infrastructure and management.
 Instead, the cloud services provider is responsible for managing data and meeting legal and compliance requirements.
 The cloud also provides higher flexibility in that it can accommodate unpredictable storage and backup demands.
-Your cloud services provider can also make recovery faster because your organisation’s assets are located over a network of physical locations rather than at one on-site data centre.
+Your cloud services provider can also make recovery faster because your organization’s assets are located over a network of physical locations rather than at one on-site data center.

-If you’re developing web, mobile or gaming apps, the cloud can help you quickly create cross-platform experiences that scale as your user base grows.
-Many cloud services include pre-coded tools – such as directory services, search and security – that can speed up and simplify your development.
+If you’re developing web, mobile, or gaming apps, the cloud can help you quickly create cross-platform experiences that scale as your user base grows.
+Many cloud services include pre-coded tools—such as directory services, search, and security—that can speed and simplify your development.